FlyPorter/FlyPorter-Mobile/README.md

 - Demo customer users:
   - `customer.one@example.com` with password `password123`
   - `customer.two@example.com` with password `password123`
-- 4 Cities: Toronto, Vancouver, Montreal, Ottawa
+- 10 Cities: Toronto, Vancouver, Montreal, Ottawa, Calgary, Edmonton, Halifax, Winnipeg, Quebec City, Victoria
-- 4 Airports: YYZ, YVR, YUL, YOW
+- 10 Airports: YYZ, YVR, YUL, YOW, YYC, YEG, YHZ, YWG, YQB, YYJ
 - 2 Airlines: FlyPorter, Air Canada
-- 6 Routes between the cities
+- 90 Routes (fully connected network between all airports)
-- 5000 future-dated flights with generated seats (ready to book)
+- 4500 future-dated flights (2 per direction per day from Dec 7-31, 2025) with 36 seats each (ready to book)

 > Note: This step is optional, you can skip it if you do not want to populate data.
 Also, the seed script does not reset the database, so the id will increase in each run.
 You can check the seed.log file or your terminal output for the created data that can be used to test our application.